koii-network/docs/koii/faq/faq.md

 Mostly can find out in your staking wallet. and then you can find back their lost tokens.
 ![stakewallet](./imageFaq/stakeWallet.png)

+Q: what's the suggest balance I should at lease have in staking wallket?

 ## Tutorial for Finnie Wallet